roy-asraf1/roy-asraf1/README.md

 ## 🎉 Fun Facts
 - I'm a Linux enthusiast and love experimenting with different distributions.
 - I'm passionate about learning new technologies and improving my skills.
-- I'm an avid chess player and participate in online chess tournaments.

 ---